 Our published works

-Over the years, we published technical papers, security tools and advisories public to share our insights into security exposure with the security community and the public in general better understand their security exposure.
+Over the years, we have published technical papers, security tools and advisories to share our insights with the security community and the public.

 - Surf Jacking “HTTPS will not save you”: Attackers exploiting this vulnerability are able to hijack an HTTP session even when the victim and the attacker’s connection is encrypted using SSL or TLS.

 - The Extended HTML Form Attack Revisited: A generic security flaw which affects various web browsers such as Internet Explorer, Opera and Safari.
 This vulnerability allows attackers to launch Cross Site Scripting attacks by making use of non-HTTP protocols.

 - Storming SIP Security: An article published in the 02/08 issue of Hakin9.
 Why IP Phone Systems are the new target.
 How VoIP systems can be broken into or simply abused for Toll Fraud.
 What you can do to prevent this.

 - When best intentions go wrong: Debian OpenSSL vulnerability and how it affects the solutions that we (security professionals) recommend.
 Published on (IN)Secure Magazine.

 - Closing a can of worms: Tackling the assumption that network traffic cannot be intercepted or modified during transit.
 Published on (IN)Secure Magazine.

 - How security can hurt us: The more you spend on security does not necessarily equal more security.
 Published on (IN)Secure Magazine